Clapham: Clapham in the 17th–19th centuries

 In the late 17th century, large country houses began to be built there, and throughout the 18th and early 19th century it was favoured by the wealthier merchant classes of the City of London, who built many large and gracious houses and villas around Clapham Common and in the Old Town.
 Samuel Pepys spent the last two years of his life in Clapham, living with his friend, protected at the Admiralty and former servant William Hewer, until his death in 1703.

-Clapham Common was also home to Elizabeth Cook, the widow of Captain James Cook the explorer.
-She lived in a house on the common for many years following the death of her husband.
+Clapham was also home to Elizabeth Cook, the widow of Captain James Cook the explorer.
+She lived in a house at 136 Clapham High Street for many years following the death of her husband.

 Other notable residents of Clapham Common include Palace of Westminster architect Sir Charles Barry, Norwegian composer Edvard Grieg and 20th century novelist Graham Greene.
 John Francis Bentley, architect of Westminster Cathedral, lived in the adjacent Old Town.

 In the late 18th and early 19th centuries, the Clapham Sect were a group of wealthy City merchants (mostly evangelical Anglican) social reformers who lived around the Common.
 They included William Wilberforce, Henry Thornton and Zachary Macaulay, father of the historian Thomas Macaulay, as well as William Smith Member of Parliament (MP), the Dissenter and Unitarian.
 They were very prominent in campaigns for the abolition of slavery and child labour, and for prison reform.
 They also promoted missionary activities in Britain's colonies.
 The Society for Missions to Africa and the East (as the Church Mission Society was first called) was founded on 12 April 1799 at a meeting of the Eclectic Society, supported by members of the Clapham Sect, who met under the guidance of John Venn, the Rector of Clapham.
 By contrast, an opponent of Wilberforce, merchant and slave-trader George Hibbert also lived at Clapham Common, worshipping in the same church, Holy Trinity.

 In 1848, Clapham was described in the Topographical Dictionary of England as a village which "has for many years, been one of the most respectable in the environs of the metropolis".
 At this time, the patronage of Holy Trinity church belonged to the Atkins family.